-- Study Wisconsin - opportunity for student advancement and training outside of their regular school curriculum
+- Study Wisconsin - Opportunity for student advancement and training outside of the regular school curriculum

 Other useful information may be found on the AHEC student page.
 AHEC also maintains a Health Careers Information Center, which provides information about health career occupations, Wisconsin educational institutions and health care programs, health profession organizations, and other health care programs and resources.